-In line with a humanistic orientation, the interview was very personal in nature, aiming for an understanding of respondents’ subjective and authentic understendings of their life stories.
-The interviews were intended to yield spontaneous accounts of participants’ personal experiences regarding inpotrant experiences and crosrodes in their lives.
+In line with a humanistic orientation, the interview was personal in nature, aiming for an understanding of respondents’ subjective and authentic understandings of their life stories.
+The interviews were intended to yield spontaneous accounts of participants’ personal experiences regarding important experiences and crossroads in their lives.
 At the end of the interview, each participant was asked if he or she had anything else to add.

 Procedure

 The study was conducted with the approved by the Ethics Committee of Zefat Academic College in Israel.
-The research particioents were recomended by the direct support staff working with them.
-They were approached after receiving the aproovel of their legal guardians.
-They were explained about the objectives and importance of the study, as well as about the voluntary nature of participation.
+The research participants were recommended by the direct support staff working with them.
+They were approached after receiving the approval of their legal guardians.
+The objectives and importance of the study were explained to them, as was the voluntary nature of participation.
 They received a guarantee of anonymity.
-They were told that they had the right not to participate, not to answer questions that were not to their liking, and to stop the session at any stage.
-They were further asked to give their consent to having the interview recorded and later on erased, once the data were analyzed for the purpose of the study.
-Informed consent was signed by the interviewees and/or their legal guardians.
+They were told that they had the right not to participate, not to answer any questions that were not to their liking, and to stop the session at any point.
+They were asked to give their consent to having the interview recorded and told it would be erased once the data had been analyzed for the purpose of the study.
+Informed consent forms were signed by the interviewees and/or their legal guardians.
 All interviewees appeared happy to share their stories.

-The interviews were conducted by and equally divided between 2 interviewers.
-Bothe have previous experience conversing with adults with ID.
-All interviews followed the same protocol designed by the author of this article.
+The interviews were conducted by and equally divided between two interviewers.
+Both have previous experience conversing with adults with IDD.
+All interviews followed the same protocol, which was designed by the author of this article.
 The interviews were conducted in private, without the presence of any other person.
-In order to facilitate the effective engagement of the interviewees, direct questioning was used without abstract conceptualizations.
+In order to facilitate the effective engagement of the interviewees, direct questioning was used, without abstract conceptualizations.
 Plain and clear language enabled fluid and open conversation (Booth & Booth, 1996).
 The interview protocol provided time and space for creating a pleasant and friendly atmosphere and building a mutually trusting relationship.
-Each interview was conducted in two or three meatings, each of about 1-1.5 hours.
+Each interview was conducted in two or three meetings, each lasting about 1-1.5 hours.

 In some cases, the protocol’s initial open-ended questions were sufficient to trigger a conversation on the study’s topics.
-In other cases, the questions alone did not generate conversation on the study’s topics, requiring the interviewer to give further explanations and, when necessary, rephrase the questions.
+In other cases, these questions alone did not generate conversation on the study’s topics, requiring the interviewer to give further explanations and, when necessary, rephrase the questions.
 The interviewers prompted the respondents to ask questions when needed and gave clarifications when asked for them.
 All interviews were recorded and transcribed for the purpose of content analysis.

 Analysis

 According to the method developed by Lincoln and Guba (1986), both researchers coded and analyzed the interviews.
-Each of them maped the experiences and cross roades described in the iterviewes, and also conducted a thematic content analysis (TCA) (Andersen, 2007).
-In the first stage, each of the researchers conducted a separate analysis of the narratives, reflecting the interviewees’ stated feelings, beliefs, and thoughts.
-After the relevant segments of the text were extracted from the interviews they were grouped into themes.
-The researchers then exchanged the written impressions between them, as a basis for forming an agreed-upon analysis of the interviews.
-After mutual agreement was achieved, a comprehensive document was constructed that included a map of cross roades and the themes.
+Each of them mapped the experiences and crossroads described in the interviews, and conducted a thematic content analysis (TCA) (Andersen, 2007).
+In the first stage, each of the researchers conducted a separate analysis of the narratives, reflecting on the interviewees’ stated feelings, beliefs, and thoughts.
+After the relevant segments of the text were extracted from the interviews, they were grouped into themes.
+The researchers then exchanged their written impressions with each other, as a basis for forming an agreed-upon analysis of the interviews.
+After mutual agreement was achieved, a comprehensive document was constructed that included a map of crossroads and themes.

 Trustworthiness and credibility were assured through peer debriefing, wherein an expert colleague reviewed the analysis and provided critical feedback (Brantlinger, Jimenez, Klingner, Pugach, & Richardson, 2005).